RmBenjy/X_Ray_Body_Parts/README.md

  ## X-Ray Image Classification with Python

 This repository contains a comprehensive guide to building an image classification model using Python.
-The model is trained on a dataset of images and can be used to predict the class of a new image.
+The model is trained on a dataset of X-ray images and can be used to predict the class of a new image.

 ### Prerequisites